 Flying with a CO detector is only helpful if you know how to use it.
 Make sure the batteries are fresh and the sensor is replaced every few years, as directed by the manufacturer.
 Also keep it in your direct line of sight - it doesn't have to be right in front of a vent, but it should be some place where you can see it without having to move your head much.

 There are hundreds of CO detectors on the market.
 However, most of them are not well suited for aviation.
 They may not alert until CO concentrations reach over 100 ppm, or they may not have an alarm that's audible in the loud cockpit of a general aviation airplane.
 Here are three options we have flown with and recommend.

-ForeFlight Sentry.
+ForeFlight Sentry Plus.
 This all-in-one ADS-B receiver does more than just receive weather and traffic.
-It also features a built-in CO detector that alerts pilots via a loud audio alarm, a flashing red light, and a pop-up alert in the ForeFlight app.
-This makes Sentry a solid safety tool, and it can be mounted out of the way if necessary.
+It also features a built-in CO detector that alerts pilots via a loud audio alarm, a flashing red light on the device itself, and a pop-up alert in the ForeFlight app.
+This makes Sentry Plus a solid safety tool for every flight, and it can be mounted out of the way if necessary.
 More Info

-Aithre.
+Aithre Shield.
 This tiny detector takes a different approach.
 It is a standalone CO detector and alerter, but it also connects to a free iOS app to offer detailed monitoring.
 You can track ppm levels with a 15 minute history or get pop-up messages and Siri voice alerts.
-It uses a rechargeable battery and includes a handy mounting clip.
+It plugs into any USB battery pack for hours of wireless operation.
 More Info